RKGman/fire-beats/README.md

 ## Features in developement

-- Ability to update the CSV without having to delete the file in the local directory first.
+- Ability to use the SoundCloud API to stream tracks.